 March 11, 2023 – What Came Out of the Status Conference

 - Pleadings/Amending Complaints: Parties will meet and confer to file a consolidated hair relaxer complaint or a form that a unified and efficient hair relaxer lawsuit can take.
-The parties propose a deadline for filing proposals and for meeting and conferring on the issue.
+The parties propose a deadline for filing proposals and meeting and conferring on the issue.

 - General Causation: Unsurprisingly, the hair relaxer lawyers disagree about the issue of bifurcation and conducting general causation first.
 Parties propose a deadline for submitting a briefing to the court on the issue.